YourMobileGeek/100DaysOfCode2019/README.md

 * Day 31
   > Did another codechef problem and attempted another one.
 Also, amongst the thoughts, i am still nowhere close to my next skill.
 I have a week, not more than that to develop and deploy my skill.

+* Day 32
+  > Started working on a new skill.
+It's a simple quiz skill, bit of a letdown after the message conveying skill, but its ok.
+Hope i get that echo i'm working for.